 Yucca vs. Dracaena

 What’s the difference between yucca and dracaena?
-While both yucca and dracaena have long strap-like, pointed leaves, this is where the differences between the two end.
+While both yucca and dracaena have long strap-like, pointed leaves, this is where the similarities between the two end.

 First of all, yucca hails from the family Agavaceae and is native to Mexico and the Southwest United States.
 Dracaena, on the other hand, is a member of the family Asparagaceae, which encompasses an additional 120 species of trees and succulent shrubs.